 The current policy is as follows:

-Based on the scheduler extender mechanism, Dynamic Scheduler obtains node load data from the Prometheus monitoring data, develops scheduling policies based on the actual load of nodes, and intervenes during pre-selection and preferential selection to preferentially schedule pods to low-load nodes.
-This add-on consists of node-annotator and dynamic-scheduler.
+The Dynamic Scheduler is based on the scheduler extender mechanism to get the node load from the Prometheus data.
+It adopts a scheduling policy based on the actual node load and performs intervention during pre-selection and preferential selection, so that Pods are preferentially scheduled to low-load nodes.
+This add-on consists of node-annotator and the dynamic scheduler.

-node-annotator regularly pulls node load metrics from monitoring data and synchronizes them to the node annotation, as shown in the figure below:
+node-annotator is responsible for regularly pulling the metrics of the node load from the monitoring data and sync them to the annotation of the node.

 Note: